The Fairly OddParents: Live-action films and end of the series (2011–2017)

-The tenth season of The Fairly OddParents began with a special called "The Big Fairy Share Scare!", which introduced another new main character named Chloe Carmichael, Timmy's neighbor who he is forced to share Cosmo and Wanda with due to a fairy shortage.
+The tenth season of The Fairly OddParents premiered on January 15, 2016 with the special "The Big Fairy Share Scare!".
+This episode introduced Chloe Carmichael, Timmy's new neighbor with whom he is forced to share Cosmo and Wanda due to a fairy shortage.
 The tenth season aired from January 15, 2016, to July 26, 2017, on both Nickelodeon and Nicktoons.
 The visuals and lyrics for the theme song were changed for season ten in order to include Chloe; however, it still contained the same rhythm and melody as the original theme song.
 Also in season 10, the show's animation made the transition from traditional animation to Flash animation.
-The animation for season ten was done by Elliott Animation Studios in Canada, whereas all of the prior seasons were animated by Yeson Animation Studios in South Korea.
+The animation for season ten was done by Elliott Animation Studios in Canada, whereas all of the prior seasons were animated by Yeson Animation Studios.
+The show quietly ended production in 2016, with its final episodes airing a year later.